 - Croatians are totally in love with soccer and this game is also a huge part of Croatian culture.

-Croatia tourist places are very different from other destinations.
+Croatian tourist places are very different from other destinations.
 Now that you know that this place has all the ingredients for the ultimate vacation, it’s time to pack your bags to experience the magic of this amazing country.
 If you know any other beautiful places in Croatia that we have missed, do share them in the comment section below.

 The capital Zagreb and Dubrovnik are the most visited cities.